Scott O'Grady: In popular culture

 The shootdown incident was depicted and described on the documentary television program Situation Critical in episode No. 5, "Downed Pilot".
 This has been shown on the National Geographic Channel.
 It was also covered in "Escape! – Escape From Bosnia: The Scott O'Grady Story" on the History Channel.
 The BBC also made a documentary, titled "Missing in Action", that was later purchased by 20th Century Fox and Discovery Communications.

 The 2001 film Behind Enemy Lines, starring Gene Hackman and Owen Wilson, is loosely based on this event.
 Although O'Grady had given the film a positive rating on the film review television show Hot Or Not, O'Grady took offense at the portrayal of 'his' character in Behind Enemy Lines "as a pilot who disobeys orders and swears".
-O'Grady sued 20th Century Fox in 2002 for falsely misleading the public that the film was true to life and for using him unauthorized to promote the film without his permission.
+O'Grady sued 20th Century Fox in 2002 for falsely misleading the public that the film was true to life.
 He also took action over the documentary, Behind Enemy Lines: The Scott O'Grady Story, which was a re-edited version of a BBC documentary which Discovery Communications, parent company of the Discovery Channel, had purchased and edited.
 The documentary was broadcast several times on the Discovery Channel, and O'Grady accused Fox of using it to promote the film.
 Both suits were settled in 2004.
 Fox made a confidential settlement with O'Grady, while a Texas court ruled against O'Grady and in favor of Discovery Communications.
 The judge's ruling stated, in effect, that the events in a person's life are not the same thing as that person's likeness or image.

 O'Grady co-wrote two books, collaborating on one, with Michael French, that detailed his experiences of being shot down over Bosnia and his eventual rescue, Basher Five-Two: The True Story of F-16 Fighter Pilot Captain Scott O'Grady.
 He first wrote a book that was a New York Times Bestseller about his experience in Return with Honor with Jeff Coplon.
 Another book has also been written; this one, "Good To Go:" The Rescue of Capt.
 Scott O'Grady, USAF, from Bosnia, was written by Mary Pat Kelly.